Kaatrin Mozhi: Production

 Principal photography began on 4 June 2018, and ended in 40 working days.
-The first look poster which was revealed by Jyothika's husband Suriya on Independence Day and features her carrying a placard with "Ten Commandments for Women", and was seen as a satirical comment at the "restrictions" placed on women by society.
-Kaatrin Mozhi new stills showing Jyothika in an unembellished avatar, playing with a pet pigeon released revealing her character along with its release date as 18 October.
+The first look poster which was revealed by Jyothika's husband Suriya on 15 August 2018 (Independence Day) and features her carrying a placard with "Ten Commandments for Women".
+It was seen as a satirical comment at the "restrictions" placed on women by society.
+Stills showing Jyothika in an unembellished avatar, playing with a pet pigeon released revealing her character along with its release date as 18 October.

-Critical response

-Times of India has given 3.5 stars and summarized "This remake of Tumhari Sulu is an engaging entertainer that manages to retain the spirit of the original".
-Anjana Shekar from The News Minute wrote "Jyothika wins your heart as Viji in this comedy drama".

-Behindwoods said "Jyothika and Radhamohan are back with a neatly made feel good drama that you can watch with your family".
-Film Companion said "This remake could have used better craft and performances, but the core still works".

 Soundtrack

 The soundtracks and background music was composed by debutant A. H. Kaashif, nephew of A. R. Rahman.
 The music was programmed by Suryansh Jain, songs were mixed by Pradeep Menon and mastered by Suresh Permal at AM Studios, Chennai.
 The lyrics were written by Madhan Karky.

+Critical reception

+V Lakshmi of The Times of India gave 3.5 stars and summarised, "This remake of Tumhari Sulu is an engaging entertainer that manages to retain the spirit of the original".
+Anjana Shekar from The News Minute wrote "Jyothika wins your heart as Viji in this comedy drama".
+Srinivasa Ramanujam of The Hindu wrote, "This Radhamohan flick is a refreshing remake that strikes the right notes."
+Priyanka Sundar of Hindustan Times gave it 3 out of 5 stars and wrote, "Jyotika succeeds by not giving you the opportunity to compare her to Vidya Balan at any moment."
+Janani K of India Today wrote that the film "evokes laughter here and there.
+However, it falls short of being a faithful remake of Tumhari Sulu".